 Later still, when the series switched to DiC for animation, almost all of the additional one-shot characters were voiced by their associate producer Thom Watkins, with Ross occasionally stepping in for other additional male characters, while Janice voiced most additional female characters.

 Keep Circulating the Tapes: There's never been a complete compilation tape/DVD or box set containing all the episodes.
-There exists only the aforementioned Sing Along tapes (which just have some of the musical segments) and a DVD called "The Very First Alvin Show" (which only contains one of the first episodes, along with the specials A Chipmunk Reunion and Rockin' Through the Decades).
+There exists only the aforementioned Sing Along tapes (which just have some of the musical segments) a DVD called "The Very First Alvin Show" (which only contains one of the first episodes, along with the specials A Chipmunk Reunion and Rockin' Through the Decades), and a Blu-Ray/DVD Combo Pack containing three episodes.

 Talking to Himself: Dave, Alvin, Simon, Theodore and Sam Valiant.
 Though not fully determined, it is rumored that Clyde Crashcup's voice actor Shepard Menken provided Leonardo the assistant's whispering.

-The Other Darrin: This special's the first time both Ross Bagdasarian Jr. and Janice Karman took over the vocal roles of Dave Seville and the Chipmunksnote Ross Bagdasarian Jr. voicing Alvin and Simon with Janice Karman voicing Theodore and would be throughout the franchise until the live action/CGI movies with Jason Lee. note Though Ross still provides Alvin's singing voice, Janice does Theodore and the Chipettes' singing voice and Steve Vining for Simon
+This special's the first time both Ross Bagdasarian Jr. and Janice Karman took over the vocal roles of Dave Seville and the Chipmunks note Ross Bagdasarian Jr. voicing Alvin and Simon with Janice Karman voicing Theodore and would be throughout the franchise until the live action/CGI movies with Jason Lee. note Though Ross still provides Alvin's singing voice, Janice does Theodore and the Chipettes' singing voice and Steve Vining for Simon

 Real-Life Relative: Husband and wife Ross Bagdasarian Jr. and Janice Karman picked up the franchise.
 Then later on, their kids Vanessa and Michael started helping them.